How to Start your Postpartum Recovery! - Weeks 0-3 Post Birth

 Pelvic Floor Contraction/Relaxation

 Start in weeks 0-2.
 Simply moving the muscles through their full range of motion is a great way to help wake them up.
 The pelvic floor experiences quite a bit of stretching and trauma throughout the birth process.
-As a result, there is significant loss of pelvic floor coordination, strength and control in the early postpartum period.
-You may have a hard time contracting or feeling these muscles to start, that’s ok, keep trying- you will see improvement as you heal!
+As a result, there is significant loss with pelvic floor coordination, strength and control in the early postpartum period.
+You may have a hard time contracting or feeling these muscles to start, but that’s ok, keep trying- you will see improvement as you heal!
 To start, practice simply contracting (lifting) and relaxing (lowering) your pelvic floor.
-Being able to relax the pelvic floor is just as important as being able to contract.
-It may help to try different body positions: laying on the floor with knees bent, sitting cross legged on the floor or sitting in a chair.
-Once you can feel these muscles contract and relax, here are a couple types of holds to try:
+Being able to relax the pelvic floor is just as important as being able to contract it.
+It may help to try different body positions: laying on the floor with knees bent, sitting cross-legged on the floor or sitting in a chair.
+Once you can feel these muscles contract and relax, here are a few pelvic floor exercise to start with:

 • Long Hold - Lift and hold a pelvic floor contraction for as long as you can, then fully relax.
 Work up to holding for 8-12 seconds.